 Preventing ill health by quitting smoking and drinking less alcohol can reduce:

 - health inequalities

-Modelling of the tobacco component of the CQUIN by Public Health England suggests that it could reduce costs through fewer admissions and improved health of smokers and passive smokers; resulting in savings of £13 for each patient referred to stop smoking support and prescribed NRT each year over 4 years.
+Modelling of the tobacco component of the 2017 to 2019 CQUIN by Public Health England suggests that it could reduce costs through fewer admissions and improved health of smokers and passive smokers; resulting in savings of £13 for each patient referred to stop smoking support and prescribed NRT each year over 4 years.
 This is a conservative estimate accounting for the reduced cost of hospital admissions only.